-New Zealand Tourism is changing with the arrival of Chinese travellers.
-All the industry of the country profit to this new target, and helped boost overall shopping spending by 500 millions dollars last year.
+New Zealand Tourism is changing with the arrival of Chinese travelers.
+All the industries of the country profit from this new target and helped boost overall shopping spending by 500 million dollars last year.

 New Zealand Promotion in China!

-But for China, the tourism bureau has launched a Huge Promotion campaign in China, in 2011-2012 with Yao Chen, the Queen of Social network in China.
+But for China, the tourism bureau launched a Huge Promotion campaign in China, in 2011-2012 with Yao Chen, the Queen of Social networking in China.

-The star experienced five emotions, relaxation, romance, happiness, excitement and discover on her travels through the rich and unique New Zealand landscape.
+The star experienced five emotions, relaxation, romance, happiness, excitement, and discovery on her travels through the rich and unique New Zealand landscape.

-PR campaigns was launched to follow this People Buzz.
-313 media articles and major Chinese newspapers are be created in
+PR campaigns were launched to follow this People Buzz.
+313 media articles and major Chinese newspapers are being created in

-China 2nd market for New Zealand’s Tourism!
+China 2nd the market for New Zealand’s Tourism!

 The industry of Tourism directly employed 110,800 full-time workers, which was 5.7% of New Zealand’s total workforce.